Myth busting: The top five booze fails

 It is ok not to drink and you should never feel pressurised into doing something you don’t want to do.
 Remember your friends will respect you more for saying how you feel about drinking.
 Talking to your friends about the reasons you don’t want to drink can help the situation and you may not be the only one who feels this way.
 Try arranging to meet them to do other things that don’t involve drinking.

-Less young people drink alcohol than you would think and remember, it is against the law for anyone under 18 to buy alcohol in a pub, off-licence, supermarket or on-line.
+Fewer young people drink alcohol than you would think and remember, it is against the law for anyone under 18 to buy alcohol in a pub, off-licence, supermarket or online.
+There are lots of alcohol free alternatives available now so why not see what's out there to try.